elixirschool/elixirschool/posts/2021-09-02-rocket-validator.md

 It's great that we have tools that help in detecting issues on web pages.
 Both the W3C HTML validator and axe-core are open source and can be incorporated into our web development flow.
 But, there's an important limitation: they can only check one URL at a time.
 So, when you have a small website with just a few web pages, it might be an option to do manual checks using these tools.
 But, what can we do with a large site like Elixir School?
 According to the latest reports, Elixir School has more than 1,000 web pages.
 If we want to check them all with the W3C Validator and axe-core, we would need to run 2,000 manual checks!

-## 🚀 Rocket Validator to the rescue!
+## 🚀 Rocket Validator to the rescue

 [Rocket Validator](https://rocketvalidator.com) is an online service that performs site-wide validation of large websites.
 It's an automated web crawler that will find the internal web pages of a site and validate each web page found using the W3C Validator and axe-core, producing detailed reports on the issues found, within seconds.